 I'm an environmentalist with a true understanding of sustainability, and I have a Permaculture Design Certificate and Diploma in renewable Energy Technology.
 I'm keen to share information on how to achieve sustainable living.

-Now that the house is structurally finished, we will need a lot of help with the garden and farm which have been neglected for too long now.
-There's a greenhouse to finish, compost to move around, goats and sheep to look after, etc etc...
+Now that the house is practically finished, we will need a lot of help with the garden and farm which have been neglected for too long now.

 Permaculture being a design system for sustainable living and not just a gardening system, a permaculture house is actually the core of the system.
 Its design, placement, energising, attachment to the environment (dealing with waste and waste water for instance) is as important as the garden and/or food forest.